endurio/foundation-wallet/README.md

 ## Getting Started

-The following instructions detail how to get started with dcrwallet connecting to a localhost ndrd.
+The following instructions detail how to get started with ndrw connecting to a localhost ndrd.
 Commands should be run in `cmd.exe` or PowerShell on Windows, or any terminal emulator on *nix.